-A conflict of interest exists if you have an interest outside of your work at Nordstrom that interferes with your job responsibilities or affects your judgment on behalf of, Nordstrom.
-For example, a conflict of interest may exist if a member of your family is associated with a vendor or you work for a competitor within the retail sector — this could affect independent judgment on behalf of Nordstrom.
-Similarly, a conflict of interest may exist if you or a member of your family is associated with one of Nordstrom's institutional investors or a financial analyst covering Nordstrom stock.
+A conflict of interest can include activities, investments or associations that compete with Nordstrom, that interfere with your judgment on behalf of Nordstrom or exploit your position with Nordstrom for personal gain.
+For example, a conflict of interest may exist if a member of your family is associated with a vendor or you work for a competitor within the retail sector — this could affect your independent judgment on behalf of Nordstrom.
+A conflict of interest may also exist if you or a member of your family is associated with one of Nordstrom's institutional investors or a financial analyst covering Nordstrom stock.

-You must report any potential conflicts of interest to your department manager, Human Resource manager or store manager.
-Officers should report actual or potential conflicts of interest to the corporate secretary, and members of the Board of Directors should report actual or potential conflicts of interest to the Corporate Governance and Nominating Committee.
+You must report any actual, perceived or potential conflicts of interest to your manager, Human Resources or store manager.
+Officers should report actual, perceived or potential conflicts of interest to the Corporate Secretary, and members of the Board of Directors should report actual, perceived or portential conflicts of interest to the Corporate Governance and Nominating Committee.

 You should avoid relationships or behaviors that create a real or perceived conflict of interest with your job performance or judgment at Nordstrom.

-Any employee who has a close, personal relationship with an employee they supervise, or any relationship that could create a real or perceived conflict of interest, must immediately disclose the relationship to the Human Resources manager, Human Resources director or Store manager so that appropriate action may be taken, which may include transfer to a different store.
+Any employee who has a close, personal relationship with an employee they supervise, or any relationship that could create a real or perceived conflict of interest, must immediately disclose the relationship to Human Resources or the store manager so that appropriate action may be taken, which may include transfer to a different department or location.
 Failure to promptly disclose such relationships or other related poor judgment may lead to disciplinary action up to and including termination of employment.

-In addition, Store Managers, Human Resources and Loss Prevention employees may not work in or support a store that employs their immediate family member or those with whom they have a romantic/sexual relationship, except in limited circumstances, which must be approved by the Executive Vice President of Human Resources or an approved designee.
+Store managers, Human Resources and Loss Prevention employees may not work in or support a store that employs their immediate family member or those with whom they have a romantic/sexual relationship, except in limited circumstances, which must be approved by the Executive Vice President of Human Resources or an approved designee.

 Participating in business-related functions, including meals with a vendor, customer or competitor is an acceptable form of entertainment and is generally allowed.
 This also includes accepting vendor-sponsored business trips to view merchandise with prior supervisor approval.
-In all of these situations, however, we expect you to use good judgment and to ensure that the value and frequency of these functions do not become excessive.
+In all of these situations, use good judgment and ensure that the value and frequency of these functions do not become excessive.

 As a Nordstrom employee, you may be eligible to participate in exciting and rewarding contests sponsored either by Nordstrom or a vendor.
-Contests may include merchandise awards from Nordstrom inventory, free merchandise awards from our vendors, trips or other incentives.
-Should your productivity be rewarded through one of these contests, you are expected to comply with contest guidelines, which include the following highlights:
+Contests may include merchandise awards from Nordstrom inventory, merchandise awards from our vendors, trips or other incentives.
+Should your productivity be rewarded through one of these contests, you are expected to comply with contest guidelines, which are located on Nordnet and mynordstrom.com.

-We are firmly committed to competing fairly and ethically.
+We are firmly committed to competing fairly and ethically in the marketplace.
 We do not enter into or try to enter into agreements, understandings or communications with competitors on matters such as prices, markups, markdowns and any other terms or conditions on which we do business.
-If you have any additional questions, please contact the Corporate Secretary.
+If you have any additional questions or concerns, please contact the Corporate Secretary.

-In an effort to ensure that our customers are receiving the best possible customer service, and also for legal and security-related reasons, we have a practice in place regarding calls to Credit division locations, including the Credit division's affiliate Nordstrom Bank, as well as calls to Nordstrom Direct Contact Center locations.
+In an effort to ensure that our customers are receiving the best possible customer service, and also for legal and security-related reasons, we have a practice of recording phone calls at our Credit division locations, including the Credit division's affiliate Nordstrom Bank, as well as calls to Nordstrom Direct Contact Center and other locations.
 Authorized representatives of Nordstrom, Inc. and/or Nordstrom Bank may, from time to time, monitor (listen in on), record and later review your telephone calls to the above locations.

 Monitoring and recording of these calls may occur at any time during the workday, for any length of time and without notification to you.
 Please also be aware that you do not have the option to prevent phone calls you make to the locations listed above from being monitored and/or recorded.